Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Abstract

 \section{Abstract}

 Misaligned artificial agents might resist shutdown.
 One proposed solution is to train agents to lack preferences between different-length trajectories.
 The \underline{D}iscounted \underline{Re}ward for \underline{S}ame-Length \underline{T}rajectories (DReST) reward function does this by penalizing agents for repeatedly choosing same-length trajectories, and thus incentivizes agents to (1) choose stochastically between different trajectory-lengths (be \textsc{neutral} about trajectory-lengths), and (2) pursue goals effectively conditional on each trajectory-length (be \textsc{useful}).
-In this paper, we use DReST to train deep RL agents and fine-tune LLMs to be \textsc{neutral} and \textsc{useful}.
-We find that these DReST agents generalize to being \textsc{neutral} and \textsc{useful} in unseen contexts at test time.
-Indeed, DReST RL agents achieve 11\% (PPO) and 18\% (A2C) higher \textsc{usefulness} on our test set than baseline agents, and our fine-tuned LLM achieves maximum \textsc{usefulness} and near-maximum \textsc{neutrality}.
-Our results provide some early evidence that DReST could be used to train more advanced agents to be \textsc{useful} and \textsc{neutral}.
-Prior theoretical work suggests that these agents would be useful and shutdownable.
+In this paper, we use DReST to train deep RL agents and fine-tune Qwen3-8B and Llama-3.1-8B-Instruct to be \textsc{neutral} and \textsc{useful}.
+We find that these DReST models generalize to being \textsc{neutral} and \textsc{useful} in unseen contexts at test time.
+Indeed, DReST RL agents achieve 11\% (PPO) and 18\% (A2C) higher \textsc{usefulness} on our test set than default agents, and DReST LLMs achieve near-maximum \textsc{usefulness} and \textsc{neutrality}.
+We also test our LLMs in an out-of-distribution setting where they can pay costs to influence when shutdown occurs.
+We find that DReST training roughly halves the mean probability of influencing shutdown (from 0.62 to 0.30 for Qwen and from 0.42 to 0.23 for Llama).
+DReST training also almost entirely eliminates the share of prompts on which influencing shutdown is the most likely option (from 0.59 to 0.01 for Qwen and from 0.53 to 0.00 for Llama).
+Our results thus provide some early evidence that DReST could be used to train more advanced agents to be useful and shutdownable.